Skip to main content

 3. Letting Content Go Stale Through Tax Seasons

 Tax law changes every year.
 Standard deduction amounts change.
 Contribution limits change.
 Filing deadlines occasionally shift.
 Content that references last year's numbers is not just inaccurate.
 It is a red flag for AI platforms that actively penalize outdated financial guidance.
+Find your gaps with a free AERO scan.

 4. Ignoring Directories AI Can Actually Read